Skip to main content

 Cultural Activities

 There are multiple opportunities to take in all the city sights, both rural and urban.
 Upon your arrival, you will be given a checklist and information highlighting many of the 'must see' events, memorials, museums, etc popular to the DC area.
-Additionally, the Resident Advisors will work with the program staff to plan events for students to participate in every weekend.
+Additionally, the Resident Advisors will work with the program staff to plan 2 events per week.
 Along with the International Study Tour (IST), each semester the program will embark on a cultural excursion to a neighboring major city.
 In the past this cultural excursion has included destinations such New York, NY, and Philadelphia, PA.

 Churches